 As a non-professional trustee, the law prevents you from profiting personally from acting as a trustee.
 This means you cannot receive any form of payment for your activities as a trustee.

-If you have any questions about trusts or life insurance policies, get in touch with Nottingham Mortgage Services.
+If you have any questions about trusts or life insurance policies, get in touch with Mortgage Advice Bureau.

 Financial Conduct Authority (FCA) does not regulate Trusts.